iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.0/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="gov.vdh.exposurenotification 1 reviews"/>
 </p>

+> Another way to track you because it automatically download on my phone without me pressing the button or even searching up this ridg ASF app you can tell it's fake have fun getting tracked.
+If anyone reads this the comments<br> :date: __2020-11-27 13:28:29__

+> Propaganda.
+Popped up on my playstore like it was needed.
+Keep feeding the sheep.<br> :date: __2020-11-24 04:26:18__

 > I had this app for several months and I have never got a notice and I have been to the hospital several times.
 I think this app is a waste of time and space.
 I have deleted it..
 I appreciate it, but till you make it where the cdc inputs the info, this app is useless.
 No one will volunteer to put there info in, except good citizens, and those are few and far between<br> :date: __2020-11-22 17:08:11__